-On June 6, 2019, the Corporation announced that it and its subsidiaries were advised by the Nez Perce Tribe that it intended to initiate legal action against the Corporation and its subsidiaries related to water quality impacts due to historical mining activity prior to involvement by Midas Gold and its subsidiaries with the site.
+On June 6, 2019, the Corporation announced that it and its subsidiaries were advised by the Nez Percé Tribe that it intended to initiate legal action against the Corporation and its subsidiaries related to water quality impacts due to historical mining activity prior to involvement by Midas Gold and its subsidiaries with the site.
 The Tribe subsequently filed the legal action in the U.S. District Court of Idaho on August 8, 2019 and the Corporation and its subsidiaries are presently defending against the litigation.
 The suit includes allegations that the Corporation and its subsidiaries have violated the Clean Water Act on lands owned by the United States government and administered by the Forest Service.
 As the Corporation and its subsidiaries previously advised the Federal court in October 2019 in its motion to dismiss the case, Midas Gold Corp. and its subsidiaries have no authority to remedy plaintiff's claims due to Federal regulatory requirements requiring permission by the United States government to significantly disturb the Forest Service lands in the manner requested by the Tribe.
-Because the Corporation and its subsidiaries do not have control or responsibility over alleged Clean Water Act violations claimed by the Tribe to be occurring on lands owned and administered by the Federal government, they have notified the Forest Service that they may seek to join them in the case.
-The scheduling order in the suit requires parties to be joined by August 18, 2020.
-Barring any other developments, the Corporation and its subsidiaries reluctantly intend to ask the court to join the Forest Service by that deadline.
+Because the Corporation and its subsidiaries do not have control or responsibility over alleged Clean Water Act violations claimed by the Tribe to be occurring on lands owned and administered by the Federal government, on June 11, 2020, they notified the Forest Service that they may seek to join them in the case, and on August 18, 2020 they filed the complaint per previous notice of intent.
+On September 8, 2020, the Federal court granted the stipulation allowing Midas Gold to file an amended answer, allowing Midas Gold to file the third-party complaint against the Forest Service, and declining to consolidate the cases for the moment.
+Subsequently, on September 9, 2020, the court held a status conference and the prospect emerged of scheduling a mandatory alternative dispute resolution session for January 2021.

-Neither Midas Gold nor its subsidiaries caused the alleged current water quality issues at the site.
+Neither Midas Gold nor its subsidiaries caused the alleged current water quality or alleged water pollution issues at the site.
 Neither Midas Gold nor its subsidiaries have ever conducted any mining operations at site and therefore have no control or responsibility for any alleged pollutant discharges on the site.
 The Corporation's subsidiaries' actions on the Project site have been limited to studying current mineral resource potential and environmental conditions in the Stibnite Mining District, evaluating the optimal solutions for remediation and restoration and presenting those solutions to the government agencies with appropriate regulatory authority as part of an integrated redevelopment plan for the site.
-Midas Gold's subsidiaries have routinely and continually communicated with environmental regulators on the issue of the site's water quality as is required under CERCLA.
-The Corporation's subsidiaries have regularly reported to the federal and state regulators current information on the condition of surface and groundwater and are working closely with the IDEQ and the EPA to gain permission to take further action and learn more about the specific causes of degraded water quality.
-Finally, the Corporation and its subsidiaries have engaged in appropriate natural resources restoration through the planting of over fifty-five thousand trees on site..
+Midas Gold's subsidiaries have routinely and continually communicated with environmental regulators on the issue of the site's water quality as required under CERCLA.
+The Corporation's subsidiaries have regularly reported to the federal and state regulators current information on the condition of surface and groundwater and are working closely with the IDEQ and the EPA to seek authority to learn more and potentially take further action to address the specific causes of degraded water quality.
+Finally, the Corporation and its subsidiaries have engaged in appropriate natural resources restoration through the planting of over sixty thousand trees on site and other restoration activities.